garrettmflynn/escode/libraries/escompose/README.md

 ```

 ## GraphScript Properties
+GraphScript properties refer to **special properties that are used to instantiate the Component**.
+These properties are prefixed with `__` and are recognized with **loaders** than can be used to experiment with new Component behaviors

-See the [ES Components] specification for a full list of properties.
+> See the [ES Components] specification for a full list of default properties.

 All ES Components have at least one GraphScript property at instantiation.
 All other properties throughout an ES Component are listeneable by the root Component.